Jira AI project management

 You can start by connecting your Jira and other essential tools to a self-serve AI platform.
 Then, build custom AI agents to automate specific tasks, such as proactively requesting status updates, and test these automations in a simulation mode before live deployment.

-Atlassian’s native AI is included in paid plans with "AI credit" usage limits, which can cap your monthly usage.
-Many third-party tools, like eesel AI, often offer more transparent pricing models based on interactions, providing clearer costs without surprise fees.
+Atlassian's native AI is included in paid plans with tiered "AI credit" usage limits.
+Many third-party tools, like eesel AI, often offer transparent pricing models based on interactions, providing clear visibility into costs as your team scales.

 Share this post